jamesjmtaylor/weg-api/README.md

 (Spark did everything SpringBoot is capable of, but required more code overall).

-Ultimately Spark appears to be the ideal choice for longterm development because less functionality is 'automagically' generated.
-One such example is JSON serlialization.
-In SpringBoot classes with the `@Repository` annotation are automatically converted to tables if they don't exist already in the database.
+Ultimately Spark appears to be the ideal choice for longterm development because less functionality is 'automagically' generated and it's more lightweight overall.
+SpringBoot relies pretty heavily on annotations.
+Classes with the `@Repository` annotation are automatically converted to tables if they don't exist already in the database.
 Similiarly rows are represented by classes with the `@Entity` annotation, with each class attribute forming a column in the table that contains it.

 Spark on the other hand uses Data Access Objects with SQL queries (i.e. "SELECT * FROM table) thinly wrapped with Kotlin methods.
-This forces the developer to do a lot of hand-crafting of SQL statements upfront, but ultimately provides more flexibility in the long run.
+This forces the developer to do a lot of hand-crafting of SQL statements upfront, but means that you can minimize the size of your external libraries overall.

 ## POSTGRESQL Lessons Learned